 » Read the full blog postGoslar (Harz) – Travel Guide & Things to do (Germany)

 At the end of our short holiday in the Harz, we made a detour to the nearby district town of Goslar, which lies on the northwestern foothills of the Harz in the state of Lower Saxony.
-Goslar was first mentioned as a mining town in 979 and now has about 50,000 inhabitants.
-The 1000-year history of the city meets you on a stroll through the city, because tradition, history and modernity meet here: you will find historic buildings, imposing half-timbered …
+Things to know about Goslar Goslar was first mentioned as a mining town in 979 and now has about 50,000 inhabitants.
+The 1000-year history of the city meets you on a stroll through the city, because tradition, history and modernity meet here: you will …

 » Read the full blog postSouthern Harz – Stolberg, Harzgerode & Walkenried Abbey (Germany)

 During our tour through the southern Harz we were able to discover some beautiful sights: one of the most beautiful villages in Germany, an impressive stave church, old mining tunnels, historic half-timbered towns, the largest double cross in the world and a medieval monastery.
-The town of Stolberg (Harz) is surrounded by 7,000 hectares of forest and impresses with its many half-timbered houses in Renaissance style, which date back to the 15th to 18th centuries.
-As a result, the village …
+Stolberg (Harz) – Germany’s most beautiful small village The town of Stolberg (Harz) is surrounded by 7,000 hectares of forest and impresses with its many half-timbered houses in Renaissance style, which date back to the 15th …

 » Read the full blog postWorld Heritage City of Quedlinburg – The most beautiful sights (Germany)